 For many international companies, the idea of offering products and brands in China through a company's own webshop is the most obvious one.
 As most sellers will already have their own shop solution, with this option you will just be extending it and offering it in Chinese (Mandarin).
-But this does not take account of the fact that Chinese
+But this does not take account of the fact that Chinese consumers are usually looking for much more detailed information on a manufacturer's or brand's website than is normally the case on domestic markets.

 Another, not unimportant, aspect is that these brands might not be known in China.
 If the brand has already been launched and launched well, the chances are good that Chinese consumers will run an online search for the products.
-But this is not the case for brands that are not well know, or are not know at all. in China.
+But this is not the case for brands that are not well know, or are not know at all, in China.